marcelalmesberger/marcelalmesberger/README.md

 # Welcome to my GitHub profile! 👋

 I'm Marcel a Biomedical Scientist with a master's degree in Digital Healthcare.
+This study allowed me to combine my passion for web development with my healthcare background.

 ## Skills